xjtang/GEOG-392-GIS-Programming/README.md

 This course is designed to introduce students to the basics of programming with modern programming languages in the context of development for and with GIS.
 Students will learn how to apply this knowledge to develop custom GIS applications and extensions that solve real-world problems.
 This course will provide students with a solid foundation in fundamental programming techniques and the knowledge to apply these techniques within GIS programming domains.

-The course will start with an introduction to fundamental programming structures and techniques and quickly advance to programming issues related to developing for GIS platforms including integration of their code into industry standard GIS platforms to extend the capabilities of these systems.
+The course will start with an introduction to fundamental programming structures and techniques and quickly advance to programming issues related to developing for GIS platforms, including integration of their code into industry-standard GIS platforms to extend the capabilities of these systems.

 The course will include a lecture component where theoretical issues are covered, and homework and lab-based exercises where students have the opportunity to practice implementing these techniques in the Python programming language.